With summer in sight, most of us look forward to those sunny, hot days and a tipple in the garden.

 Keep your home cool

-Be sure to let the air circulate in your home by opening the windows or turning on the air con.
+Be sure to let the air circulate in your home by opening the windows (or if you’re lucky enough) turning on the air con.
 If the sun blares through your windows all day, consider closing the curtains in one room to keep the area cooler.

 Keep water topped up